apache/incubator-heron/contrib/kafka9/vagrant/README.md

 ## Customization

 In case if one wants to update the Heron or topology code, it is possible to use the updated dist without restarting Vagrant cluster.
-Just run `build-heron` script as it was referred in `Build` section.
+Just run `build-ubuntu` script as it was referred in `Build` section.
 If Heron release dist was updated during the build, please run:

 ```
-vagrant ssh master -c "./setup-dist-dir"
+vagrant ssh master -c "./../vagrant/setup-cli-ubuntu.sh"
 ```

 After that, the next topology submits will use the latest build.